isaackogan/TikTokLive/README.md

 To purchase an addon, contact info@isaackogan.com with the item name.
 Setup troubleshooting will be provided, however hosting and setup of the applications is up to you and specific to your infrastructure.

-Payments via PayPal (preferred), BTC, or ETH.
+Payments via [GoFundMe Page](https://www.isaackogan.com/uadonate).
 Delivery time varies.
 Items that have not purchased before yet have to be made for the first time and will take time to produce.
 You will be updated through e-mail about their progress as it is being made.
 Items that have been produced will be delivered within 12h of your payment being acknowledged.

 | Item                          | Price (USD)       | Description                                                                                                                                                                                                                                                                                                                                                                  |